-ESPO is a public sector buying organisation which has been supplying the education and wider public sector for 36 years.
-We are jointly owned by six Member Authorities and are committed to providing value-for-money for our customers by pursuing best practice in procurement, sourcing, supply chain management, contract management and compliance.
+ESPO is a public sector buying organisation which has been supplying the education and wider public sector for 37 years.
+We are jointly owned by six Member Authorities and are committed to providing value-for-money for our customers by pursuing best practice in procurement, sourcing, supply chain and contract management.

-Providing access to a complete procurement solution, we offer a comprehensive products catalogue, access to over 150 frameworks, and bespoke procurement advice.
+Providing access to a complete procurement solution, we offer a comprehensive products catalogue, access to over 150 frameworks and bespoke procurement advice.

-Our team of professionals work hard, day-in and day-out, to bring our customers great value every day:
+Our team of professionals work hard, day-in and day-out, to bring our customers great value every day.

-- 36 years of experience providing first-class procurement solutions for the public sector - Access to 25,000 product lines, with over 10,000 held at our 120,000 square foot warehouse - 90,000 products picked from our warehouse every week - 6,000 customers delivered to every week - Over 150 framework solutions, and many other procurement solutions - A dedicated team of over 300 staff
+- 37 years of experience providing first-class procurement solutions for the public sector - Access to 25,000 product lines, with 10,000 held at our 120,000 square foot warehouse

+- 90,000 products picked from our warehouse every week - Over 6,000 customers delivered to every week - Over 150 framework solutions and many other procurement solutions - A dedicated team of over 300 staff